 Server status variables.
 These variables contain counters and statistics about runtime operation.

 How to set the server SQL mode.
 This setting modifies certain aspects of SQL syntax and semantics, for example for compatibility with code from other database systems, or to control the error handling for particular situations.

 Configuring and using time zone support.

 Server-side help capabilities.

 The server shutdown process.
 There are performance and reliability considerations depending on the type of table (transactional or nontransactional) and whether you use replication.

 Not all storage engines are supported by all MySQL server binaries and configurations.
-To find out how to determine which storage engines your MySQL server installation supports, see Section 220.127.116.11, “SHOW ENGINES Syntax”.
+To find out how to determine which storage engines your MySQL server installation supports, see Section 188.8.131.52, “SHOW ENGINES Statement”.